Skip to Main Content

 The Westman Islands Dining Context

 Understanding what Gott restaurant does requires understanding what Vestmannaeyjar is.
-The islands were shaped by one of the twentieth century's most dramatic volcanic events: the 1973 Eldfell eruption that buried a third of the town under lava and forced a complete evacuation of the population overnight.
+The islands were shaped by the 1973 Eldfell eruption, which buried a third of the town under lava and forced a complete evacuation of the population overnight.
 The rebuilt town carries that history in its layout and in its character, a community that reassembled itself by choice and has maintained a strong sense of local identity ever since.
 The puffin colony here is one of the largest in the world, the harbour is one of Iceland's most active fishing ports, and the summer festival Þjóðhátíð draws tens of thousands to an island that normally hosts a fraction of that number.

 Compared to Reykjavik's dining density, the Westman Islands offer a small handful of restaurants with meaningfully different positions.
 Bryggjuhúsið and Port 9 occupy different parts of the market, and Bodega and Uppi round out a compact but functional scene.
-None of these venues is operating in a competitive vacuum; they are serving the same island, the same harbour, and largely the same customer base, which tends to create a different kind of quality pressure than urban competition does.
-Our full Vestmannaeyjar restaurants guide maps the scene in more detail.
+They are serving the same island, the same harbour, and largely the same customer base.

 Planning Your Visit